 Ibanez took the world by surprise with its Tube Screamer product line, aiming at electric guitar.
 But that does not mean overdrive pedals are all Ibanez is capable of.
 In fact, the Ibanez Chorus Mini is revered by many to be one of the best in the market and it is possibly the best one to go with an acoustic guitar.

-At first glance, the pedal assumes a compact, and almost cute chassis it a purple color scheme.
+At first glance, the pedal assumes a compact, and almost cute chassis in a purple colour scheme.
 The small design makes this pedal a perfect companion for those constantly on the road, which, most of the cases, is acoustic guitar players.
 The Chorus Mini too bears Ibanez – standard durability.
-The aluminum chassis is durable and seemingly invites all kinds of rough handling.
+The aluminium chassis is durable and seemingly invites all kinds of rough handling.

 Bearing three knobs for control, the layout is comprehensible, making the overall pedal easy to use, even for novice guitar players.
 The three control knobs are depth, level, and speed.
 Such simple design is suitable for adjusting on the go, combine with the compact housing, the Chorus Mini makes for an ideal pedal for any acoustic guitars.